 “As a creative, you know, I’m a bit prone to procrastination, so there were times I was doing awesome, and a few times when I got a bit hung up – usually when I didn’t completely understand a task.
 That’s when I’d get all over my mentor and ask lots of questions and get feedback.
 Motivation changes here and there.
 It’s ok to have doubts in the beginning.
 If you’re going to do this, you have to be motivated.”

 The support network made available to you from the very beginning of your course at CareerFoundry is second to none.
 It consists of a student advisor, a tutor, a mentor, a career coach, and, of course, your fellow students.
 This is essentially your new team, all of whom are driven to ensure you get the skills and the career you want.
 It’s very common for our students to wax lyrical about their team, and Gabrielle is no different.
-She highlights the indispensable contribution made by her mentor and her career coach.
+She highlights the indispensable contribution made by her mentor and her career specialist.

 “My mentor was the glue that made everything happen – sometimes I had lots of questions and wasn’t sure what was happening, and I would just kind of unload on her.
 She was so supportive – what a cheerleader!
 I mean, do they get cheerleader training?
 It was exactly what I needed: positive reinforcement to keep me going.
 She’d always direct to the right places to get more information, and it never seemed like I was annoying her or taking up her time.
 It was like a therapist for your work – it’s rare ever in life to just have someone unconditionally listening to you and helping you 100%, so that was very refreshing and very motivating.”